 On 8 October 2021, the Group completed the acquisition (the "Acquisition") of 70% of the issued share capital of S1IHL which is principally engaged in the provision of IT infrastructure management services and it has become an indirect non-wholly-owned subsidiary of the Company.
 The financial results, assets and liabilities of S1IHL have been consolidated into the financial statements of the Company since 8 October 2021.
 Details of the Acquisition are set out in the Company's announcements dated 9 July 2021 and 8 October 2021 and the circular of the Company dated 17 September 2021.

 BUSINESS REVIEW

-For the year ended 31 March 2022 (the "Reporting Year") as compared to the last corresponding year ended 31 March 2021 (the "Corresponding Year"), the Group's revenue increased by approximately 27.8% and our gross profit increased by approximately 45.7%.
+For the Reporting Year as compared to the Corresponding Year, the Group's revenue increased by approximately 30.0% and our gross profit increased by approximately 32.8%.

 OUTLOOK